RTP1: Early years

 Regular broadcasts commenced on 7 March 1957.
 An announcement made at the start of the broadcast stated that these broadcasts weren't definitive as of yet, seeing that the tests would run for a few more months.
 The broadcast started at 21:30, and with that came the first airing of the Derby Day march (by Robert Farnon) on television.
 RTP wanted to commission a march used to open its daily schedule, but since the task was time-consuming, the problem was then solved upon finding a bunch of Chapell discs to later select the track.
 The first announcer in the regular period, Maria Helena Varela Santos, announced the evening's line-up and was followed by a speech by Domingos de Mascarenhas about RTP's future.
 Technical problems were seen throughout the night, including a number of issues with sound.

-The first televised play (Monólogos do Vaqueiro) was broadcast on March 11.
+The first televised play (Monólogo do Vaqueiro) was broadcast on March 11.
 The first film (Fado: História de uma Cantadeira) ran on March 13.
 Its first operations outside Portugal were done by the news team in Barcelona, followed by coverage of the official visit of President Craveiro Lopes to Brazil in June 1957.
 Another crew was sent to capture the eruption of the Capelinhos volcano in the Azores in October.

 Initially, RTP had a limited coverage area, using 5 transmitters (Monsanto, Montejunto, Lousã, Monte da Virgem and Foia) that covered about 60% of the country's population.
 Per the 1956 yearly report, the initial goal of starting all five transmitters by March 1957 was failed, due to issues regarding the terrain that was going to be used for the building of the transmitters.
 The basic network wasn't complete until April 1958.
 By the time the network was finished, the signals were received by 58% of the population.

 Out of RTP's 665 hours of programming in 1957, dozens were devoted to sports programming.
 Game shows were also central to RTP's launch year, the first game show was broadcast on April 5, 1957; the winning prize being a television set.
 Technical difficulties hit RTP frequently in its early years.
 João Villaret's program was hit by a swarm of bugs on October 21, 1960.

 In October 1958, the administration demanded the creation of commercials made specifically for television; on December 31, 1958, an agreement was made between the radio stations members of the Pool.
 Advertising was the solution to curb the problems caused by the relatively high television tax.
 On February 9, 1958, the first soccer match was broadcast.
 That same year, Natal dos Hospitais was broadcast on television for the first time, and in 1959, emphasis was put on outside programming, in order to diversify its contents.
-Among such broadcasts was the inauguration of the Cristo-Rei statue on May 17.
+Among such broadcasts was the inauguration of the Cristo-Rei monument on May 17.